-We have, each of us, a life-story, an inner narrative — whose continuity, whose sense, our lives.
-It might be said that each of us constructs and lives, a “narrative,” and that this narrative us, our identities.
+We have, each of us, a life-story, an inner narrative — whose continuity, whose sense, is our lives.
+It might be said that each of us constructs and lives, a “narrative,” and that this narrative is us, our identities.

-If we wish to know about a man, we ask “what is his story — his real, inmost story?” — for each of us a biography, a story.
-Each of us a singular narrative, which is constructed, continually, unconsciously, by, through, and in us — through our perceptions, our feelings, our thoughts, our actions; and, not least, our discourse, our spoken narrations.
+If we wish to know about a man, we ask “what is his story — his real, inmost story?” — for each of us is a biography, a story.
+Each of us is a singular narrative, which is constructed, continually, unconsciously, by, through, and in us — through our perceptions, our feelings, our thoughts, our actions; and, not least, our discourse, our spoken narrations.
 Biologically, physiologically, we are not so different from each other; historically, as narratives — we are each of us unique.

 Sacks considers the basic existential responsibility that stems from our narrative uniqueness:

-To be ourselves we must ourselves — possess, if need be re-possess, our life-stories.
+To be ourselves we must have ourselves — possess, if need be re-possess, our life-stories.
 We must “recollect” ourselves, recollect the inner drama, the narrative, of ourselves.
 A man needs such a narrative, a continuous inner narrative, to maintain his identity, his self.